fummicc1/Viary/README.md

 # Viary

-Viary is a voicy diary application with automatic sentiment analysis feature.
+Viary is a voicy diary application with automatic sentiment analysis feature. (currently, only working on only iOS.)

 For now, I'm supporting english and japanese language.